 - Naming gifts for major facilities include: Five Star Stadium, Hawkins Arena, OrthoGeorgia Park, Betts Family Press Box and Drake Field House.

 - The MAF funded purchases for ESPN3 equipment to allow Mercer games to be shown to a national audience.

-- The MAF has purchased championship rings for eight teams over the past three years.
+- The MAF has purchased championship rings for 13 teams over the past five years.

 - The University Center at Mercer is the heart of Mercer athletics and student life.
 Known to Mercerians as the UC, it is one of the premier playing arenas and fitness facilities in the conference.
 The UC provides a welcoming and accommodating space for athletes, the press and fans and is one of the most sought after event venues in Central Georgia.
 It houses the Mercer Athletic Department

 - Bear Field, home of men’s and women’s soccer

 - Claude Smith Field, home of the baseball team